The key research activities and aims of the Newman Centre include:

 • Supporting applications for research funding from major grant awarding institutions such as the European Research Council, the Templeton Foundation, and the Irish Research Council.

-• Attracting funding for postdoctoral fellowships and postgraduate scholarships for those wishing to study Newman, religions and theology at UCD.
+• Attracting funding for postdoctoral fellowships and postgraduate scholarships for those wishing to undertake research on Newman Studies and religion and faith at UCD.

-• Preserving and developing the Newman Research Library located at Newman House.
+• Preserving and developing the Newman Research Library located in Newman House.

-• Co-operating and exchanging links with other international centres of academic research in religions and faith.
+• Co-operating and exchanging links with other international centres of academic research on religion and faith.

 The Centre is currently organised around four major research projects: